• Skip to main content

 What About Orthodontics?

 Orthodontic coverage is separate from dental coverage, though part of the same policy.
 In other words, even if you have comprehensive dental coverage on your policy, you might not have any for orthodontics.
-And if you do, what is and isn’t covered depends on how your policy views the specific treatment.
+And if you do, your coverage depends on how your policy views the specific treatment.

 Some insurance plans consider braces and aligners to be vital treatments, covering about 50% of the cost.
 Others consider them cosmetic, excluding them from coverage.
-Most plans will see them as both — an essential major treatment for patients with certain conditions and cosmetic for those whose alignment isn’t impacting their overall or oral health.
+Most plans will see them as both — an essential major treatment for patients with certain conditions and cosmetic for those whose alignment doesn’t affect their overall or oral health.

 Key Terminology to Know